Travel

 Captive portal

-The network may require a browser login or room confirmation before traffic becomes reliable.
+The Wi-Fi may require a browser login or room number before data works reliably.

 3